 The G protein coupled receptor (GPCR) family are proteins that play important roles in virtually every body process, targeted in about a third of all medicines.

-Assessing the skin pharmacokinetics of tropical drugs, and the bio(in)equivalence of tropical drug products, using non-invasive techniques
+Assessing the skin pharmacokinetics of topical drugs, and the bio(in)equivalence of topical drug products, using non-invasive techniques

 To develop, validate and implement novel methods for the characterisation of drugs.
 New products will be produced that have extended shelf lives.